 If you qualify, a line-of-credit can be approved to cover all overdrafts in personal checking accounts up to your approved credit limit.
-Advances on the line-of-credit are processed in increments of $100 or the available balance on your line, whichever is less, and a $7 fee is charged for each transfer.
+Advances on the line-of-credit are processed in increments of $100 or the available balance on your line, whichever is less.
 Additionally, an Annual Percentage Rate of 18% is applied to the unpaid balance in your Cash Reserve account until the advance is repaid.
 Applications are subject to credit approval.

 Linked Home Equity Line-of-Credit